Optimal resetting strategies for search processes in heterogeneous environments: Introduction

-In this work, we address search processes with quenched (or static) disorder, \emph{i.e.} we consider that the position of the target follows a certain static spatial distribution $p_T(x_T)$.
-This raises two questions: what is the effect of stochastic resetting on such a disordered search problem?
+The assumption of disorder for the target location raises two questions in the field of stochastic resetting: what is the effect of stochastic resetting on such a disordered search problem?
 Is it possible to choose a clever, space-dependent reset rate $r(x)$ to optimise the search process, given the distribution of the target position $p_T(x_T)$?
 Note that a homogeneous resetting rate cannot be the optimal choice in general.
-For a fixed, delta-distributed target, with resetting position $x_r=0$, the optimal resetting rate is heterogeneous: $r(x<0)=+\infty$ and $r(x>0)=0$, since this choice always prevents particles from moving away from the target.
+For a fixed, delta-distributed target, with resetting position $x_r=0$, the optimal resetting rate is heterogeneous: $r(x<0) \to \infty$ and $r(x>0)=0$, since this choice always prevents particles from moving away from the target.

 The above discussion entails that, physically, it is expected that any quenched heterogeneous distribution of targets $p_T(x_T)$, stemming from the heterogeneity of the searcher's environment, has an optimal heterogeneous resetting rate $r(x)$ associated.
 Despite the intuitive character of this statement, few works have been devoted to the analysis of stochastic resetting in heterogeneous environments.
 A first attempt involved the optimisation of the distribution of the resetting position in presence of a non-resetting window around the resetting point for exponentially distributed targets~\cite{Evans11jphysa}.
 Therein, a transition in the optimal distribution was found out.
 While a general framework to obtain the stationary distribution in presence of heterogeneous resetting has been developed~\cite{Roldan17pre}, the MFPT has been considered in works where the resetting takes place only when the particle's position exceeds some threshold value~\cite{Plata20pre,DeBruyne20prl}, a problem that naturally appears when modelling catastrophic events like power blackouts.
 In the context of systems with discrete states, a random walker on complex networks with node-dependent resetting rate has been considered as well~\cite{Ye22jstatmech}.
 Heterogeneity has also been investigated introducing spatially-dependent diffusion coefficients~\cite{Wang21pre,Lenzi22physicaa,Sandev22jphysa}, in a somewhat alternative direction with respect to the present paper.
 Rigorous results have been derived for the MFPT of a spatially-dependent resetting problem with a given distribution of the target position, assuming that explicit solutions for the MFPT equation are known~\cite{Pinsky20spa}.
 Heterogeneity thus emerges as a promising research ground in stochastic resetting and search processes.